Serrindipity/ENERES-100-Unum/README.rst

 ---------
 Unum 4.2.1

-- This version do not include any change for core of Unum so it work exactly as the previous version.
+- This version do not include any changes for core of Unum so it work exactly as the previous version.
 - Structure of code source updated.
 - Readme file updated to meet the PyPI requirement.
 - Project documentation (docs) added in Sphinx format.